-(b) on the basis of the reference rate set out in the applicable Final Terms.
+Floating Rate Notes will bear interest at a rate determined on the basis of the reference rate set out in the applicable Final Terms.

 Interest on Floating Rate Notes in respect of each Interest Period, as agreed prior to issue by the Bank and the relevant Dealer, will be payable on such Interest Payment Dates, and will be calculated on the basis of such Day Count Fraction, as may be agreed between the Bank and the relevant Dealer.